Review of approximations for the exchange-correlation energy in density-functional theory: Basics of density-functional theory

 In practice, $E_\Hxc[\rho]$ is decomposed as

-where $E_\H[\rho]$ is the Hartree energy functional
+where $E_\H[\rho]$ is the Hartree energy functional,

-representing the classical electrostatic repulsion energy for the charge distribution $\rho(\b{r})$ and which is calculated exactly, and $E_\xc[\rho]$ is the exchange-correlation energy functional that remains to approximate.
+representing the classical electrostatic repulsion energy for the charge distribution $\rho(\b{r})$ and which is calculated exactly, and $E_\xc[\rho]$ is the exchange-correlation energy functional that remains to be approximated.
 If there is a unique KS wave function $\Phi[\rho]$ (up to a phase factor), we can further decompose $E_\xc[\rho]$ as

-where $E_\x[\rho]$ is the exchange energy functional
+where $E_\x[\rho]$ is the exchange energy functional,

-and $E_\c[\rho]$ is the correlation energy functional
+and $E_\c[\rho]$ is the correlation energy functional,

 which contains a kinetic contribution $T_\c[\rho] = \bra{\Psi[\rho]} \hat{T} \ket{\Psi[\rho]} - \bra{\Phi[\rho]} \hat{T} \ket{\Phi[\rho]}$ and a potential contribution $U_\c[\rho] = \bra{\Psi[\rho]} \hat{W}_\ee \ket{\Psi[\rho]} - \bra{\Phi[\rho]} \hat{W}_\ee \ket{\Phi[\rho]}$.
 Using the fact that $\Phi[\rho]$ is a single-determinant wave function, it can be shown that the exchange functional can be expressed as